reimagined/resolve/docs/tutorial.md

 ### Query a Read Model

-You can use the HTTP API query the ShoppingLists Read Model:
+Use the reSolve HTTP API to query the ShoppingLists Read Model:

 ```sh
 $ curl -X POST \